 To pan fry:

-Fry for about 5 minutes.
-Flip the slices when they are nicely browned on one side.
+Fry zucchini for about 5 minutes.
+Flip the slices when they are golden brown on one side.

 To air fry: